yushiangfu/study-notes/z03-phosphor-objmgr.md

 ### GetSubTreePaths

-It's pretty much `GetSubTree` in every perspective, except the output is limited to the object path and has no service or interface information.
+`GetSubTree` function operates similarly in all aspects, except that the output is restricted to the object paths only, without including any service or interface information.

 ```
 busctl call --verbose \